DeepKross/usd_uah_rate_api/README.md

 - **compose.yaml**: Docker Compose configuration.
 - **Dockerfile**: Docker build configuration.
 - **jest.config.ts**: Jest configuration.

+## Key feature and explanation

+### Error handling
+- Custom API error handling function was created that extended basic API with custom status and msg handling.
+- **Catch Async** function was created so that we do not have to cover our controllers in `try - catch`.
+It helps to catch any error in the async function and send the corresponding error.

+### Validation of requests
+- `validate` and `pick` functions were created so we could using `Joi` schema define the rules to check the request params.
+That schemas can be covered with `validate` function and passed as middleware.

+### DB
+- We are using `PostgreSQL` with **Prisma ORM** as this ORM helps a lot by defining the right schema to DB, handling a lot of troubles with SQL with its build-in functionality.

+### Mailer
+- We are using `cron job` to handle every day msg receiving.
+I have left the comment on how to change cron to send msgs every day but left it to do it every minute for test purposes.
+- **Important**.
+I have decided that it is better to run that cron as a separated process as a little microservice.
+We do not want our app to crush when the cron is crushed or the opposite.
+I hope you find this approach beneficial.

+### Docker
+- run `docker compose up --build`.
+It will create everything needed to run the app. `Supervisord` will run 2 processes for the main app and cron job.

+### Tests
+- Covered all controllers using `jest` and `http-mocks` with unit tests.
+Pls run `test:unit`
+- Convered all services
+- Covered cron job with tests

 ## Contact
 For any inquiries or feedback, please contact [volkermischa@gmail.com](mailto:volkermischa@gmail.com).